-If you are looking for a traditional Thanksgiving Dinner in San Francisco, then this is the list of you.
+If you are looking for a tasty Thanksgiving Dinner in San Francisco, then this is the list of you.
 I've included my top picks for this holiday meal.
-You will find pricing and an idea on what to expect for your dinner.

 I always recommend booking early.
 I know I've already said this before, but I want to make sure you get that perfect spot for your Thanksgiving dinner in San Francisco.

 Many of the options above can be booked through OpenTable.com.
 You can also contact the restaurants directly to reserve your spot.